-- Michael J. Maddox, President and CEO of the Company and CEO of the Bank; - o Steve Peterson, Chief Banking Officer of the Company and the Bank; and - W. Randall Rapp, President of the Bank
+- O Michael J. Maddox, President and CEO of the Company and CEO of the Bank; - O Steve Peterson, Chief Banking Officer of the Company and the Bank; and - O W. Randall Rapp, President of the Bank

 Mr. Rapp was promoted from Chief Risk and Credit Officer to President of the Bank effective July 1, 2022.
 In this role, Mr. Rapp has overarching responsibility for production, credit, operations, risk and technology of the Bank.
 In connection with his promotion, effective June 1, 2022, Mr. Rapp's annual base salary was increased to \$410,000, and his incentive award opportunity under the Company's Annual Incentive Plan ("AIP") was increased from 40% of his base salary to 50% of his base salary, with a maximum stretch opportunity of up to 75% of base salary, for the 2022 plan year and beyond.
-Mr. Rapp also received a \$10,000 cash promotion bonus, 5,000 time-based restricted stock units ("RSUs") that vest ratably in annual increments over seven years with a grant date fair value based on the date of the award.
+Mr. Rapp also received a \$10,000 cash promotion horus, 5,000 time-based restricted stock units ("RSUS") that vest ratably in annual increments over three years, and 5,000 stock appreciation rights ("SARs") that vest ratably in annual increments over seven years with a grant date fair value based on the date of the award.
 For awards granted under the Company's Omnibus Plan after 2022, Mr. Rapp's long term incentive opportunity remained at 40% of his base salary.